bchoi12/birdtown/README.md

 ## Overview

-birdtown is an experiment to recreate the magic of split-screen gaming in your web browser.
+birdtown is an experiment to connect friends with real-time multiplayer gaming from any web browser.

 Key features include
- * absolutely free
- * no downloads/installs required--load the whole game in seconds
+ * extremely accessible multiplayer: load the whole game in a few seconds and start playing right away
- * real-time netcode optimized for a web browser experience, allowing you to play with your friends without worrying about connection quality
+ * netcode engineered to support real-time gaming and smooth out network hiccups
  * built-in spatial voice chat for more immersion

 ## Status